alljoyn/extras-webdocs/docs/develop/api-guide/notification/ios.md

 ## Prerequisites

-Follow the steps in the [Building iOS/OS X section][building-ios] to get your environment and project setup to use the AllJoyn&trade; framework and the Notification Service.
+Follow the steps in the [Building iOS/OS X][building-ios] section to get your environment and project setup to use the AllJoyn&trade; framework and the Notification Service.